Relieve Prenatal SI Joint Discomfort

 - Begin on your back with your knees hip-width apart and bent 90°.
 Have one leg slightly closer to your body with less weight on it.
 You want to focus the weight on the other leg(your weaker leg).

-- Using the one leg, lift your hips off the ground until your knees, hips, and shoulders form a straight line.
+- Using one leg, lift your hips off the ground until your knees, hips, and shoulders form a straight line.

 - Hold that position for 3 seconds while squeezing your glutes before coming back down.